IEA-Task-43/digital_wra_data_standard/README.md

 # digital_wra_data_standard

-This repository is for the work on standardizing digital tools in wind resource assessment.
+This repository is for the work on standardizing digital tools in wind resource assessment(WRA).
+This standard data model and associated tools are intended as universal building blocks for Wind Energy Resource Assessment applications.
+Our goals for the project are to make the WRA process more efficient, more repeatable and more scalable.

 ## Standardized Measurement Data Model